jrpepin/Breadwinner/results/bw_analysis_2014.md

 <</dd_do>>
 ~~~~

-An initial table describing transition rates at all durations using data:
+An initial table describing transition rates at all durations.
+Duration 0 represents transitions
+between birth year and first child is age 1.

 ~~~~
 <<dd_do>>